-I always notice a large spike in my heat stroke article in the summer months, which tells me that many cats are affected by the heat.
+There is always a large spike in our article on heat stroke in the summer months, which demonstrates that many cats are affected by the summer heat.
 Below are some tips to keep your cat cool during the warmer months.
 Very young kittens, old cats, sick cats and the obese are at greater risk as they are less efficient at regulating their body temperature.

 Cats do perspire, but only through their paw pads, which really isn’t enough to cool them down a great deal.

-If he is outside only, make sure he has access to somewhere shady.
-Obviously, he should have access to plenty of cool, fresh drinking water.
+- Make sure outside cats have access to somewhere shady and provide plenty of cool, fresh drinking water.
 Place bowls in shady spots so the water doesn’t get too hot.

-Place a few ice cubes into his water bowl.
-Replace often.
+- Place a few ice cubes into his water bowl and replace often.

-Don’t over exert your cat on warmer days, if you must play with him, do so either early morning or in the evening, when it has cooled down.
+- Don’t overexert cats on warmer days, if you must play with him, do so either early morning or in the evening when it has cooled down.

 Be alert for signs of heat stroke on hot days.
 This is a life-threatening condition which requires immediate veterinary care.
 Signs of heat stroke include: